This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-- bacon - Adds a savory and salty flavor, which complements the sweetness of the grapes and dressing.
+- Bacon – Adds a savory, salty bite that balances the sweetness from the grapes and dressing.

-- walnuts - These add nutty flavor, crunchy texture, and are a source of healthy fats and protein.
+- Walnuts – Offer crunch and nutty flavor, plus a boost of healthy fats and protein.
+Toast them for extra flavor.

-- Dijon mustard - This adds a sharpness to the dressing flavor and helps emulsify the oil and vinegar.
+- Dijon mustard – Adds a gentle sharpness and helps emulsify the oil and vinegar so the dressing stays smooth.

 How to make broccoli grape salad

-Step 2.
-In a mixing bowl, whisk together vinegar, maple syrup, Dijon, salt, and pepper.
-Slowly drizzle in the olive oil while whisking rapidly to form a creamy emulsion.
-Cover and refrigerate, or pour over the salad.
+Meanwhile, make the dressing.
+In a small mixing bowl, whisk together the vinegar, maple syrup, Dijon, salt, and pepper.
+While whisking, slowly drizzle in the olive oil until the dressing is smooth and lightly creamy.

 Recipe Tips